-SVGS has programs and courses designed to meet the unique needs of gifted and highly motivated students.
-Students may attend in our Sciences (Science, Technology, Engineering and Mathematics) program.
-Students take a mathematics, science and technology class.
+SVGS has programs and courses designed to meet the unique needs of gifted and highly motivated students in different areas.
+Students may attend in our Sciences (Science, Mathematics, Engineering, and Technology) program.

-All first year science students must conduct an independent research or engineering project during the first semester.
-This project is formally within the purview of the Research and Engineering course.
-However, students may choose a project in any area of science, math or engineering that is interesting, provided a SVGS faculty mentor and a community mentor can be found if the project falls outside in-house areas of expertise.
-Students are required to present their projects at the Student Research and Engineering Symposium held each spring, at which attendance is mandatory for all science students.
-Students are also required to submit their projects to the Regional Science and Engineering Fair or an equivalent venue, and if accepted, required to attend the annual conference and/or competition.
+All first year science students must conduct an independent research, engineering project, or computer programming project during the first year.
+This project is formally within the purview of the Scientific Research, Engineering, and Intro to Computer Science courses.
+However, students may choose a project in any area of STEM that is interesting, provided a SVGS faculty mentor and a community mentor can be found if the project falls outside in-house areas of expertise.
+Students are required to present their projects at the Student Research and Engineering Symposium held each spring.
+Students are also required to submit their projects to the Virginia Science Fair or an equivalent venue, and if accepted, required to attend the annual conference and/or competition.

 Governor’s School Pre-calculus (3162) – Precalculus, sometimes called “Introductory Analysis”, is a class that builds on the skills students gained in Algebra II to develop students’ understanding of a broad range of mathematical topics.
 Precalculus is more than just a stepping stone along the way to Calculus.
 Students can expect to deepen their understanding of what functions are, how they work, and how they relate to their graphs; broaden their exposure to different kinds of math with new functions, operations, & algorithms; acquire new problem-solving tools and techniques; use the latest mathematical technology to analyze data & graph functions; and challenge themselves to see the world analytically.